rainlab-inc/nbd-rs/README.md

 ## Why?

-Main purpose of this project is to extend the capabilities of NBD Protocol.
-The same NBD Protocol you know, on steroids.
+Main purpose of this project is to explore possibilities around network block storage, using the capabilities of NBD Protocol, but beyond the capabilities of nbd-server.
 Some of the extended features are:

+  - Pluggable backends (Block: Raw, Sharded, Distributed Object: File, S3)
   - Chainable backends (i.e. Cache, Retry)
-  - Pluggable backends (Block: Raw, Sharded.
-Object: File, S3)
   - Memory-safety & Race-free NBD Server implementation, thanks to Rust

 ## Disclaimer